Crystal Wright | June 21, 2022 | Divorce

 - The spouses’ separate property and assets

 Marital property is subject to property division during a divorce.
-Marital property generally means property the spouses acquired during their marriage.
+Inheritance marital property generally means property the spouses acquired during their marriage.
 However, there are a few exceptions.

 Separate property is not subject to property division.
 It is property the spouses owned before marriage and maintained as separate property throughout the marriage.
 Some property obtained during a marriage could be separate property.